Amit5001/Teensy_FC/DIY_FC/src/01Filter/Explanation.md

-# Complimentary Filter for Attitude Estimation
+# Complimentary Filter for Attitude Estimation - CompClass

 This filter is first layer of filtering. using Gyro, Accelerometer and Magnetometer measurements in order to estimate the attitude of the drone.
 The filter is based on: